Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/project_plan.md

 (divided by gender and then also PCE)
 	- number of utterances (turns)
 	- number of sentences and words
+	- vocabulary size
-	- vocabulary size: avg word length
+		- avg word length
+		- TTR
 	- number of backchannels or signs of paying attention
 		- "Yeah"
 		- "Uh hu"